huangli712/iQIST/docs/src/ch03/create.md

 As for the other input files not mentioned here, please try to generate them by yourself.
 The detailed format descriptions can be seen in the following sections:

-* [Standard input files] // Input stuffs for CT-HYB/HF-QMC impurity solvers.
+* [Standard input files] // Input stuffs for CT-HYB impurity solvers.
 * [Standard input files] // Input stuffs for atomic eigenvalue problem solver.